imagine-space/TOMLWORKCV/README.md

 ### Makers Academy (Nov 2018 to Feb 2019)
 An intense 3 month software development course that grounded me in the fundamental of professional software development.
 Specifically training me in a rigorous test driven, and iterative approach to coding.

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Ruby, Rails, JavaScript, RSpec, Jasmine

+&nbsp;

 ### New College, Oxford (Graduated July 2018)
 - BA Physics